ringcentral/ringcentral-api-docs/docs/video/api/meeting-history.md

 ## Accessing meeting recordings

 When a meeting is recorded, it automatically enables AI subroutines to help summarize meeting content within the meeting history.
-Associated with each recording record returned by the History API is a `metadata` element that contains a `shortSummary` and `keywords`.
+Associated with each recording record returned by the History API is a `metadata` element that contains more information about the meeting.
 These values are generated for you to help you understand the content of the meeting.

 ```json
 "recordings": [